Guided Safe Shooting: model based reinforcement learning with safety constraints: Related Work

 \section{Related Work}

-Some of the most common techniques addressing safety in \gls{rl} rely on solving a \gls{cmdp} \cite{altman1999constrained} through model-free \gls{rl} methods \cite{achiam2017constrained, ray2019benchmarking, tessler2018reward, hsu2021improving, zhang2020first}.
-Among these approaches, a well-known method is CPO \cite{achiam2017constrained} which adds constraints to the policy optimization process in a fashion similar to TRPO \cite{schulman2015trust}.
-A similar approach is taken by PCPO \cite{yang2020projection} and its extension \cite{yang2020accelerating}.
-The algorithm works by first optimizing the policy with respect to the reward and then projecting it back on the constraint set in an iterated two-step process.
-A different strategy consists in storing all the ``recovery'' actions that the agent took to leave unsafe regions in a separate replay buffer \cite{hsu2021improving}.
-This buffer is used whenever the agent enters an unsafe state by selecting the most similar transition in the safe replay buffer and performing the same action to escape the unsafe state.
+Some of the most common techniques for addressing safety in \gls{rl} involve solving a \gls{cmdp} \citep{Altman1999} through model-free \gls{rl} methods \citep{Achiam2017, Ray2019, Tessler2018, Hsu2021, Zhang2020}.
+A popular approach to solve the \gls{cmdp} is through Lagrangian-based methods, which transform the constrained optimization problem into an unconstrained form \citep{Ray2019}.
+Another well-known method is \gls{cpo} \citep{Achiam2017}, which adds constraints to the policy optimization process in a way similar to Trust Region Policy Optimization (TRPO) \citep{Schulman2015}.
+A similar approach is taken by Projected Constrained Policy Optimization (PCPO) \citep{Yang2020a} and its extension \citep{Yang2020c}.
+The algorithm works by first optimizing the policy with respect to the reward, then projecting it back onto the constraint set in an iterated two-step process.
+A different strategy involves storing all the ``recovery'' actions that the agent took to leave unsafe regions in a separate replay buffer \citep{Hsu2021}.
+This buffer is then used whenever the agent enters an unsafe state by selecting the most similar transition in the safe replay buffer and performing the same action to escape the unsafe state.

-Model-free \gls{rl} methods need many interactions with the real-system in order to collect the data necessary for training.
-This can be a huge limitation in situations in which safety is critical, where increasing the number of samples increases the probability of entering unsafe states. \gls{mbrl} limits this problem by learning a model of the system that can then be used to learn a safe policy.
-This allows increased flexibility in dealing with unsafe situations, even more if the safety constraints change in time.
+Model-free \gls{rl} methods need many interactions with the real-system in order to collect the necessary data for training.
+This can be a significant limitation in situations where safety is critical, as increasing the number of samples could increases the probability of entering unsafe states. \gls{mbrl} addresses this issue by learning a model of the system that can then be used to learn a safe policy.
+This allows for increased flexibility in dealing with unsafe situations, particularly when safety constraints change over time.
+There are several works that use \gls{mbrl} to tackle safety.
+A common approach is to rely on \gls{gp} to model the environment and use the dynamics model’s uncertainty to guarantee safe exploration \citep{Berkenkamp2017, Cowen2022}.
+While \gls{gp} allow for good representation of the dynamics uncertainty, their usability is limited to low-data, low-dimensional regimes with smooth dynamics \citep{Kuss2003}.
+A common alternative to \gls{gp} is the use of ensemble networks \citep{Webster2021, Liu2020} which scale better.
+In our work, we use the MBRL setup and choose to use auto-regressive mixture density nets as model which have shown to alleviates error accumulation down the horizon \citep{Kegl2021} which is an important feature for planning.